Photographer Interview

 Have you ever had a bad experience with a model?

 Other than 2 no-shows - which out of 70 odd shoots isn’t bad given the reputation of “internet models”.
 On the whole my models have been interesting and pleasant people.
-Obviously I have clicked with some more than others, But I’m still on talking terms with
+Obviously I have clicked with some more than others, But I’m still on talking terms with all of them!

 What is your pet hate for models?